 With the First Hill streetcar permanently altering Broadway’s streetscape, you should also look up and take note of changes above.
 The power system required for the new trains has added to the already incredibly complicated web of wires that passes through the area.
 Intersections like this view at Pine and Broadway from earlier this winter are particularly amazing as infrastructure for the electric Metro trolley buses meshes with the new cables for the streetcar — and an amazing mess of other utilities.

 An SDOT planner tells us the intersection arrays are a particular challenge because all the transit wires need to share the same plane but can’t come in contact.
-We’re told, by the way, that the Pine and Broadway is pretty much at capacity for any new wiring, by the way.
+We’re told, by the way, that the Pine and Broadway is pretty much at capacity for any new wiring.
 You might also notice some gaps in the new system — the streetcar route is designed to utilize the vehicle’s momentum at certain locations to make it through.

 Despite a delay here and there, the streetcar is scheduled to be operating between Pioneer Square and Broadway via First Hill before the end of the year.